 If you’re a professional chef or a home cook who’s looking for a top-quality knife, the Tojiro Flash Chef’s Knife is a great option.
 It’s made with high-carbon steel, which makes it exceptionally sharp.
 And it has a 61+ Rockwell hardness rating, which means that it’ll stay sharp for a long time.

-Considered one of the most expensive knives on this list, this particular blade is made of high-quality VG 10 Japanese stainless steel with 63 layers of forged, alternating high and low carbon stainless steel.
+Considered one of the most expensive knives on this list of evaluated options, this particular blade is made of high-quality VG 10 Japanese stainless steel with 63 layers of forged, alternating high and low-carbon stainless steel.
 This makes this blade one of the hardest and most durable on the market while also providing it with a beautiful, Damascus-style finish that is both corrosion and stain-resistant.

 Pros